 (Junie) (scan both directions) (subprocess)

-All scanning layers apply: DLP pattern matching, prompt injection detection, tool poisoning checks, chain detection, and session binding.
+All scanning and policy layers apply: DLP pattern matching, prompt injection detection, tool poisoning checks, tool policy with shell-obfuscation detection, chain detection, and session binding.
+From Pipelock v2.3.0, request-side redaction also rewrites matched secrets in tools/call params.arguments before forwarding.
+When receipt signing is configured, every decision emits a signed action receipt (see Proof below).

 Install Options